OCT. 3, 2023: It’s officially flu season in Fayette County: Lexington has its first two lab-confirmed flu cases of 2023-24.

 Free flu shots are available for anyone 6 months and older at the 2023 Free Flu Shot Clinic 3-6:30 p.m.
 Oct.
 12 at Central Baptist Church, 110 Wilson Downing Road.
 Pre-registration is required, so sign up now at www.LFCHD.org/FluShots2023 (or www.lfchd.org/gripe2023espanol/ in Spanish)!
 The high-dose vaccine for ages 65 and older will also be available at this year’s event in limited quantities.

 Be sure to check out the Facebook Event listing: 2023 Free Flu Shot Clinic Facebook Event.

 Flu Shots in Public Health Clinic

-Starting Monday, Oct.
-5, flu shots will also be available for free all season by appointment only at LFCHD’s Public Health Clinic, 650 Newtown Pike.
-Please call 859-288-2444 to make an appointment, starting Oct.
-5; walk-ins will not be accepted due to requirements to maintain physical distancing in the clinic.
+Free flu shots are available for uninsured/underinsured people by same-day appointment only at LFCHD’s Public Health Clinic, 650 Newtown Pike.
+Please call 859-288-2483 Monday-Thursday to make an appointment; walk-ins will not be accepted in the Public Health Clinic.